 - Redesign of the reef

 - Expansion of presentation spaces at the top of the exhibit

-- Adding new species
+- Adding more animals and new species

 - Reflective ceiling dome